 2. To leash or not to leash?

 Every source you read will have a different take on whether a dog should be leashed or not leashed while hiking.
 The rule of thumb is to follow the laws of the land.
-Keep in mind that your dog will be in an unfamiliar environment with many distractions, including wild animals and other hikers, so it might be a good idea to keep her leashed—just in case.
+But, even if there are no laws against letting your dog loose, it’s always best to have her leashed.
+Keep in mind that your dog will be in an unfamiliar environment with many distractions, including wild animals and other hikers – it’s better to be safe than sorry!

 3. Stay on track